ITurres/ITurres/README.md

       <li>📘 Learning React - By Alex Banks and Eve Porcello.</li>
       <li>📖 Redux in Action - By Marc Garreau and Will Faurot.</li>
       <li>📖 The Ruby programming language - By David Flanagan and Yukihiro Matsumoto.</li>
-      <li>📖 The Phoenix Project, A novel about IT, DevOps and helping your business win - By Gene Kim, George Spafford and Kevin Behr</li>
+      <li>📘 The Phoenix Project, A novel about IT, DevOps and helping your business win - By Gene Kim, George Spafford and Kevin Behr</li>
     </ul>
 </details>